-The AIS Talent Program (Executive) is on offer to all women who work in high performance sport and are responsible for decision-making, strategy, and leadership, looking to progress to the next level in their career.
+The Talent Program (Executive) is on offer to all women who work in high performance sport and are responsible for decision-making, strategy, and leadership, looking to progress to the next level in their career.

 The leadership program aims to increase the depth, diversity and representation of women in Australian sport.